All Episodes

 Thank you.

-Uh this North Korean missile launch just off the sea of Japan, Just outside the coastal areas of Japan.
+I think the bigger issue right now is this North Korean flight, this North Korean missile launch just off the sea of just outside the coastal areas of Japan.

-That uh is a flight record for them.
+That is a flight record for them.

-And it flew for 50 minutes.
+It is an intercontinental continental ballistic missile, and it flew for 50 minutes.

 South Korea did make targeted strikes back.

-Um this was about 600 miles this missile flew.
+This was about 600 miles this missile flew.

-And that's saying that we're now getting to the point as as General Mattis said it can reach any place in the world.
+And that's saying that we're now getting to the point as, as General Mattis said, it can reach any place in the world.

 And North Korea now completing their nuclear force.